Exchange Server hybrid deployments

 Active Directory synchronization between the on-premises organization and the cloud, which is performed every 30 minutes by a server running Microsoft Entra Connect, is a requirement for configuring a hybrid deployment.
 Directory synchronization enables recipients in either organization to see each other in the global address list.
 It also synchronizes usernames and passwords which enables users to log in with the same credentials in both your on-premises organization and in Microsoft 365 or Office 365.

 If you choose to configure Microsoft Entra Connect with AD FS, usernames and passwords of on-premises users will still be synchronized to the cloud by default.
 However, users will authenticate with your on-premises Active Directory via AD FS as their primary method of authentication.
-If you wish to configure AD FS to fall back and authenticate against usernames and passwords that you have synchronized to the cloud in the event AD FS can't connect to your on-premises Active Directory, see Setting up PHS as backup for AD FS in Microsoft Entra Connect.
+If you wish to configure AD FS to fall back and authenticate against usernames and passwords that you have synchronized to the cloud in the event AD FS can't connect to your on-premises Active Directory, see Tutorial: Set up password hash sync as backup for Azure Directory Federation Services.

 All customers of Microsoft Entra ID and Microsoft 365 or Office 365 have a default limit of 50,000 objects (users, mail-enabled contacts, and groups) that determines how many objects you can create in your Microsoft 365 or Office 365 organization.
 After you verify your first domain, this limit is automatically increased to 500,000 objects for Microsoft Entra ID Free, or an unlimited number of objects for Microsoft Entra Basic or Premium.
 For more information, see Microsoft Entra pricing.